Five Proven Public Relations Tips for Small Businesses

-CouponVPS.org – This is the best web hosting coupon website out there.
-If your customers tend to make or build websites, giving out godaddy.com coupons from this website can help them save hundreds per year on hosting fees.
+CouponWebHosting.org – This is the best web hosting coupon website out there.
+If your customers tend to make or build websites, giving out coupon codes for .COM domain names from this website can help them save hundreds per year on hosting fees.
 As for getting commissions, just google ‘hosting company + affiliate program’ and you should find affiliate programs for these companies pretty quickly.

-DealTour.org – if your customers like to travel, then they’ll definitely appreciate DealTour.
-They offer coupons for all the big travel sites: Expedia, Hotels.com, Hotwire and more.
+CouponFeed.org – if your customers like to travel, then they’ll definitely appreciate DealTour.
+They offer coupons for all the big travel sites: Expedia, Budget.com, Hotwire and more.

 2. Use press releases – issuing a press release is a great way to invite the public to your grand opening, or to unveil your latest product.
 If you have good writing skills, you can probably create your own press releases.
 Otherwise, there are writing services who can do the job for you.